Bienvenue à La Belle Vilaine

 |Dogs - all dogs on-site must be kept under strict supervision and on a lead when in the parking area and supervised (off-lead) when in the large, fenced garden at the front of the gites.
 We also apply this rule to our own, highly-trained dogs when we have guests.
 Guests with and without dogs have always got-along very well in the 8 years since we opened - for this very reason.
 Each gite has its own private garden (fenced and screened between the gites) where the dogs can be free and there are endless opportunities for walks just outside the gate.
 Regular doggie guests often join in playing with our dogs in our garden and joining us for walkies.

 - Advice on beaches where dogs are permitted;

 - Detailed local walks (many from the door-step of the gite - our dogs often take a swim in the river en-route);

-- Agility and doggy dancing displays - on-site (featuring Gracie, Haïyla and Cass and our daughter's dogs Daisy and Fran not forgetting sometimes Harry the cat!);
+- Agility, basic obedience and doggy dancing displays - on-site (featuring Izzy, Haïyla and Cass and our daughter's dogs Daisy and Fran);

 - Fun Flyball run available FOC on-site.

 - Elaine is a Full Member of the Institute of Modern Dog Trainers and an accredited Assistance Dog Trainer with SuperDogs.
 Professionally-registered in France, insured and a qualified force-free dog trainer, she offers basic life-skills classes, behaviour adjustment, clicker training, agility training and dance training.
 Elaine has competed in agility at national level.
 We offer residential dog training holidays.
 Full agility course on-site.